cruzgodar/wilson/README.md

 WebXR allows scaling the viewport within the framebuffer instead of rebuilding the framebuffer itself, but many headsets ignore it, particularly when tethered, so Wilson always renders each eye into its full viewport.

-A headset's framebuffer is typiaclly not the same size or aspect ratio as the canvas.
+A headset's framebuffer is typically not the same size or aspect ratio as the canvas.
 During a session, `createFramebufferTexturePair` defaults to the *headset's* dimensions rather than the canvas's, and `useFramebuffer(null)` returns to the headset's framebuffer and restores the current eye's viewport.
 If you use framebuffers sized relative to the canvas, recreate them in `onEnter` and `onExit`, as well as whenever you change `xrFramebufferScale` mid-session.

 ### XR Controllers